maggie0002/open-balena-cli-action/README.md

 ### `balena_api_token`

-**Required**: A BalenaCloud API Token, used to authenticate with BalenaCloud.
+**Required**: A OpenBalena API Token, used to authenticate with OpenBalena.
 API keys can be created in the [user settings for BalenaCloud](https://dashboard.balena-cloud.com/preferences/access-tokens).

 ### `balena_command`